A guide to understand New York States Labor and Employment Laws 2022

 Under New York Labor Laws, an employer is not required to provide employees with paid or unpaid vacation benefits.
 However, if an employer chooses to provide such a benefit then it must comply with the terms of its established policy or employment contract as per New York labor law section 198-c

 Under New York Labor Laws, an employer is not required to provide employees with sick leave benefits, either paid or unpaid.
-If an employer chooses to provide sick leave benefits then it must comply with the terms of employment contract or established policy.
-However, in New York City, employer may be required to provide employees with unpaid sick leave in accordance with the federal laws or Family and Medical Leave Act.
+If an employer chooses to provide sick leave benefits then it must comply with the terms of the employment contract or established policy.
+However, in New York City, employers may be required to provide employees with unpaid sick leave in accordance with the federal laws or the Family and Medical Leave Act.
 The new sick leave law is in addition to state provisions already in effect providing paid sick time due to COVID-19.

 New York State Law does not require an employer to provide its employees with holiday leave either paid or unpaid holiday leave.
 However, in New York City, a private employer may require an employee to work on holidays, in such scenarios, the employer may not be obliged to pay the employee premium wage, ie., one and a half times the regular rate for working on holidays unless the time worked qualifies the employee for overtime under standard overtime laws.
-If an employer chooses to provide holiday leave benefits then it must comply with the terms of employment contract or established policy.
+If an employer chooses to provide holiday leave benefits then it must comply with the terms of the employment contract or established policy.

 Jury Duty Leave